x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/journaling/manage-journaling.md

     To disable journaling, remove the journal recipient by clicking **Remove X**.

-### Use the Shell to enable or disable per-mailbox database journaling
+### Use Exchange Online PowerShell to enable or disable per-mailbox database journaling

 This example enables journaling for the mailbox database Sales Database and sets Sales Database journal mailbox as the journal recipient.